 Ever wonder what to do with all the beautiful chive blossoms growing in your herb garden?
 Making Chive Blossom Vinegar is an easy way to preserve their unique flavour to use long after the blossoms are gone.

-These aromatic blossoms have a wonderful savoury essence that blends well with the acidity of vinegar.
-Additionally, colourful blossoms leach into the vinegar, creating a striking magenta coloured condiment.
+These edible flowers have a wonderful savoury essence that blends well with the acidity of vinegar.
+Additionally, colour from the blossoms leaches into the vinegar, creating a striking magenta coloured condiment.

 What Are Chive Blossoms?